Welcome families & guests!

 Tickets are not automatically guaranteed and handed out to every graduating student.
 To receive tickets, you must register for Commencement and pick up your tickets in person.
 The purchase and sale of Commencement tickets is strictly prohibited.

 Tickets cannot be mailed or sent electronically.
-If you’re unable to attend designated pickup times, there will be a process in place to authorize someone else to collect your tickets for you.
+If you’re unable to attend designated pickup times, there will be a process in place to authorize someone to collect your tickets for you.

 You can arrange to pick up your diploma at the Registrar’s Office.